StreamElements/docs/docs/chatbot/index.md

 This documentation provides an in-depth guide on how to utilize our Chatbot.
 It encompasses various features including:

-- [Default Commands](./chatbot/commands/default): An extensive range of pre-configured commands ready for immediate use.
 - [Custom Commands](./chatbot/commands/custom): Detailed guidelines on how to formulate your own commands specific to your channel and audience.
 - [Modules](./chatbot/modules): A collection of modules that can be enabled and configured to suit your needs.
 - [Timers](./chatbot/timers): A detailed guide on how to create and manage timers.
-- [Spam Filters](./chatbot/filters): Comprehensive data on how to establish and regulate spam filters.

 For further detailed information, please navigate to the corresponding sections.